Accomplishments

 River-Friendly Living Demonstration Garden

-In May 2024, One Truckee River proudly opened the new River-Friendly Living Demonstration Garden at Lake Park, showcasing landscaping features that prevent runoff into the Truckee River, maximizing our 8 annual inches of rainfall while providing healthy habitats for local wildlife.
+Check out the River-Friendly Living Demonstration Garden at Lake Park, built as a One Truckee River collaborative project!
+The garden showcases landscaping features that prevent runoff into the Truckee River, maximizing our eight annual inches of rainfall while providing healthy habitats for local wildlife.
 Informational signage explains the significance of River-Friendly gardening features like Rain Gardens and Buffer Strips and identifies recommended native plants.
 We completed the project in partnership with the City of Reno and Friends of Lake Park, with funding from the United States Environmental Protection Agency and Nevada Division of Environmental Protection.

 Watershed Coalition Building